mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 So, the next question is, how can you put yourself right in the middle of zazen, and then what can you learn?

 Then Dogen Zen says, “*Sanzen* is *zazen*.” *Sanzen* means to surrender to simplicity in life.
-This is *sanzen*, which is translated usually as “the practice.”
+This is *sanzen*, which is translated usually as “practice.”

 So *practice* is to surrender to simplicity in life.
-Simplicity means that which is pretty neat and tidy, [unsophisticated].
+Simplicity means that which is pretty neat and tidy, unsophisticated.
 Pretty simple – and also, within the simple manifestation of life, there is a rich quality of life there.
 It’s simple, but it’s not the simple you usually understand, but within the simplicity of your life, there are lots of rich, abundant qualities of human life.
 That is called *ripeness*.

-So [...] how can you surrender to simplicity in life?
+So *sanzen* is *zazen*.
+How can you surrender to simplicity in life?
 Dogen Zenji [says], that is zazen.

-And then he says, zazen is *shinjin dotsuraku*, that means “casting off body and mind,” in other words, “dropping off body and mind.”
+And then he says, zazen is *shinjin dotsuraku*, that means “casting off body and mind,” in other words “dropping off body and mind.”
 Or, he says, “Dullness and distraction are struck aside from the beginning.”

 Dullness and distraction are not something you try to remove.
 If you try to remove [them], you create more distraction and dullness.
 Because dullness and distractions are something that [is] created, produced, by your attitude, by your actions, activities – so, according to [...] conditional elements, conditional circumstances.
 So you don’t know how to be free from [them].
 No matter how long you use techniques – psychologically, philosophically, or scientifically – you never get freedom from dullness and distraction.
-The moment when you feel freedom from dullness and distraction, immediately you are confused, right in the middle of freedom of dullness and distraction.
+The moment when you feel freedom from dullness and distraction, immediately you are confused right in the middle of freedom of dullness and distraction.
 That’s why human beings constantly seek for the psychologist to let you be free from dullness and distractions.
 You know?
 You always feed the psychologist. *[He laughs.]*

-So at the dropping of body and mind if you do zazen, simultaneously the dullness and distractions are struck aside from the beginning.
+So at the dropping off body and mind, if you do zazen, simultaneously the dullness and distractions are struck aside from the beginning.
 This is a key point of zazen.
 That’s why Dogen Zenji [says], “This is the essential art of zazen.”

 Let me say [more about] this one.
-What do [we] mean by “dropping off body and mind the moment when you devote yourself in zazen”?
+What do [we] mean by “dropping off body and mind the moment when do zazen, the moment when you devote yourself in zazen”?
 Let me say it like this.

 [...]
 Let’s imagine that you [are getting into] a bathtub in the cold weather.
 In the rigors of Minnesota winter, your body becomes very cold.
 After that, you put your body right in the middle of a hot bath, okay?
 The moment when you put your body and mind in the hot bathtub, what do you say?